Corruptions of Supervised Learning Problems: Typology and Mitigations: Bayesian Inversion in Category Theory

-\paragraph{The Bayesian inversion theorem} \citet{dahlqvist2016bayesian} investigates how and when the Bayesian inversion of the Markov kernel is defined, both directly on the category of measurable spaces, and indirectly by considering the associated linear operators (i.e., Markov transition, see \citet{cinlar2011ProbabilityAS}).
-Below, we only introduce the first result of the Bayesian inversion theorem, given the focus of Markov kernels we have in the current paper, and then describe the pseudo-inversion operation in \textbf{P4} in a more formal way.
+\citet{dahlqvist2016bayesian} investigates how and when the Bayesian inversion of the Markov kernel is defined, both directly on the category of measurable spaces, and indirectly by considering the associated linear operators (i.e., Markov transition, see \citet{cinlar2011ProbabilityAS}).
+Below, we only introduce the first result of the Bayesian inversion theorem, given the focus of Markov kernels we have in the current paper, and then describe the pseudo-inversion operation in \cref{p:part-chain} in a more formal way.

 The category of Markov kernel considered here is the one of \textbf{\textit{typed kernel}}.
-Their definition is tied to a fixed probability $p$ on $X$ and a fixed probability $q$ on $Y$, so that $f \circ_\G p = q$, instead of being characterized for every probability on $X$ and every reachable output.
+Their definition is tied to a fixed probability $p$ on $X$ and a fixed probability $q$ on $Y$, so that $\ka \circ_\G p = q$, instead of being characterized for every probability on $X$ and every reachable output.
 In general, one can define Markov kernels as operators on the space of probabilities; that is not our interest, as we tie the concept of corruption to a specific couple on the clean and corrupted distribution.
 This remark is also crucial for understanding our notion of exhaustiveness in \cref{sec:exhaustive}.

 The key object for building the inversion operation is the \gls*{krn} category, similar to our notion of space of Markov kernels $\mc M(X,Y)$, but with an equivalence relation acting on it.
-We describe its construction in the following steps. \begin{enumerate} \item Let $F: \Mes \to \mc K\ell$ be the functor embedding \gls*{mes} into $\mc K\ell$ which acts identically on spaces and maps measurable arrows $f: X \to Y$ to Kleisli arrows $F(f) = \delta_Y \circ f$.
-This means that $F(f)$ only allows one possible jump at each $x$ in $X$, with $\delta_Y$ an identical jump (i.e., a deterministic kernel).
+We describe its construction in the following steps. \begin{enumerate} \item Let $F \colon \Mes \to \mc K\ell$ be the functor embedding \gls*{mes} into $\mc K\ell$ which acts identically on spaces and maps measurable arrows $\ka \colon X \to Y$ to Kleisli arrows $F(\ka) = \delta_Y \circ \ka$.
+This means that $F(\ka)$ only allows one possible jump at each $x$ in $X$, with $\delta_Y$ an identical jump (i.e., a deterministic kernel).

-\item It further induces the category $1 \downarrow F$ of probabilities $p: 1 \karrow {\mc P}(X)$, denoted by $(X,p)$, and morphisms $f: (X,p) \karrow_{\delta} (Y,q) $ as degenerate arrows $F(f): X \karrow Y$ s.t. $q = F(f) \circ_\G p = {\ttP} (f)(p)=p \circ f^{-1}$.
-In more familiar terms, this is saying that $q$ is the push-forward of $p$ along $f$. $1 \downarrow F$ includes all measure-preserving maps induced by degenerate arrows.
+\item It further induces the category $1 \downarrow F$ of probabilities $p: 1 \karrow {\mc P}(X)$, denoted by $(X,p)$, and morphisms $\ka \colon (X,p) \karrow_{\delta} (Y,q) $ as degenerate arrows $F(\ka): X \karrow Y$ s.t. $q = F(\ka) \circ_\G p = {\ttP} (\ka)(p)=p \circ \ka^{-1}$.
+In more familiar terms, this is saying that $q$ is the push-forward of $p$ along $\ka$. $1 \downarrow F$ includes all measure-preserving maps induced by degenerate arrows.